thomas-haslwanter/3D_Kinematics/README.md

 Springer](https://www.springer.com/in/book/9783319752761)

-This repo has two folders, *python* and *matlab*, containing solutions to the exercises in the book, and (for Python) code-listings, i.e. the Python programs printed in the book.
+This repo has two folders, *python* and *matlab*, containing solutions to the exercises in the book, and code-listings (i.e. the Python programs printed in the book, and the corresponding Matlab programs).

 The programing tools for analyizing and working with 3-D data can be found under